Vaphen/angular-forWidth/projects/if-width/README.md

 # ifWidth Angular library

 IfWidth is a angular directive to remove elements from the DOM at specified screen-size breakpoints.
 It works similar to CSS media-queries by specifying a minimum and maximum screen width for which an element should be shown.
+This library currently supports the directives
+- *ifWidth=[0, 500]
+- *ifHeight=[0, 'max']
+for width and height dependent DOM manipulation.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.